secretGeek/til/console/cmder.md

 from <http://cmder.net/>

-Try downloading "mini" -- see if it work suitably.
+Try downloading "mini" -- see if it works suitably.

 ## insert text